sethwhenton/procurement-web/README.md

 - Finally worked on majority of the UI.
 A few touches left✅
 - Fixed an issue where the budget was not limiting the user when selecting from the catalogue ✅
 - Added the sort feature to each table ✅
+- Additions to items, budgets and departments now checks for duplicates and prompts the admin ✅

 ## Future Plans
 - Work on some extra few features for accessibility and convenience.